 The women in this picture are my people (along with a few from our team who aren’t pictured).
-They stick around, even when things inevitably become chaotic, especially the week of the event, there’s a recognizable cadence, There’s an underlying trust that We may not know what is going to come at us straight out of left field, but we know each other.
+They stick around, even when things inevitably become chaotic, especially the week of the event, there’s a recognizable cadence.
+There’s an underlying trust that even though we may not know what is going to come at us straight out of left field, we know each other.
 We trust each other’s intentions.

 We know no one is calling it quits until the work is done and done right.